pce-devel/huc/doc/hucc/hucc-function-reference.md

 Copies data from one VRAM location to another using Direct Memory Access.
 Useful for fast sprite animations and tile updates. '*vram_dst*' is the destination address, '*vram_src*' is the source address, and '*word_len*' is the number of 16-bit words to copy.

 #### **SuperGrafx Video Functions**

-These functions control the second Video Display Controller (VDC2) provided by the SuperGrafx.

 `sgx_detect( void );`
 Checks for SuperGrafx hardware.
 Returns **TRUE (1)** if exists; **FALSE(0)** if not.